-Anchor Light Therapy Collective founder Laura Richer is trained in the Gottman Method of couples therapy.
-Through this approach, Laura applies proven assessment techniques and intervention strategies to support you in learning how to navigate conflict, improve communication, strengthen friendship, deepen intimacy, build trust, and share your life’s purpose and dreams with your partner.
+Anchor Light Therapy Collective therapists are trained in the Gottman Method of couples therapy.
+Through this approach, we apply proven assessment techniques and intervention strategies to support you in learning how to navigate conflict, improve communication, strengthen friendship, deepen intimacy, build trust, and share your life’s purpose and dreams with your partner.

 Within the Gottman Method, the goals for couples therapy include increased intimacy, affection, and respect, and a defused quality to any contentious verbal communication.
 Once we remove the barrier of contentious communication, you will experience a heightened sense of empathy and understanding of your partner, leading to more harmonious interactions.

 There are many aspects and nuances of the work, but for couples who are successful, it opens up aspects of caring and commitment that may have previously been a barrier.

 Clients are more likely to have a good therapy experience when they are open and willing to explore issues in their relationship and committed to making positive changes.
 Couples who benefit from couples counseling are not there to change or blame their partner or to be right.
 Instead they desire to self-reflect and learn how to work together to resolve past conflict, as well as how to make changes that will lead to improved future outcomes.

 Anchor Light therapists are trained in the Gottman method which is an evidence-based counseling intervention that teaches couples how to improve their friendship, manage and resolve conflict, and effectively communicate with one another.
 The Gottman method teaches couples strategies for improving their relationships that are well researched and proven to be highly effective.

 Therapy creates a space for you to experience healing and progress in a way that can change your life.
 But of course, it’s also an investment of both time and finances.
 When you’re ready to commit to healing and transformation, here is what you can expect.